getgud-io/cpp-getgud-sdk/README.md

 ### StartGame(serverName, gameMode)

 To start a new game, call `StartGame()`, this will use the environment variables `TITLE_ID` and `PRIVATE_KEY`.
-* serverName : a qunique name of your game server - String, Alphanumeric, 36 chars max.
-* gameMode : the mode of your the game - String, Alphanumeric, 36 chars max.
+`StartGame` returns `gameGuid` - a unique identifier of the game which you will use later to start new Matches inside the Game as well as to end the Game when it is over.

 ```cpp
 std::string gameGuid = GetGudSdk::StartGame(serverName, gameMode);
 ```
-* `serverName` - TODO
+* `serverName` - a qunique name of your game server - String, Alphanumeric, 36 chars max.
-* `gameMode` - TODO

-`StartGame` returns `gameGuid` - a unique identifier of the game which you will use later to start new Matches inside the Game as well as to end the Game when it is over.
+* `gameMode` - the mode of the game (each mode has a separate AI learning processes) - String, Alphanumeric, 36 chars max.

 #### StartGame(titleId, privateKey, serverName, gameMode)